Overview

 What Food and Beverage Facility Construction Usually Covers

-• Coordination of site, shell, and utility needs for operation-sensitive spaces
+- Coordination of site, shell, and utility needs for operation-sensitive food processing and distribution spaces

-• Planning for circulation, sanitation, and support-room adjacency requirements
+- Planning for circulation, sanitation, drain slope systems, and support-room adjacency requirements specific to food-grade environments

-• Schedule control around specialized infrastructure and startup milestones
+- Schedule control around specialized infrastructure — refrigeration, process water, steam, compressed air — and regulatory startup milestones

-• Field management that protects finish quality and turnover readiness
+- Field management that protects surface finish quality and sanitation-grade construction conditions in food processing areas

-• Closeout planning tied to owner training, testing, and operational release
+- Closeout planning tied to owner training, health authority inspections, testing, and operational release

 Process